-You can optionally hide items in a custom task pane without needing to delete them.
+You can optionally hide items in a custom task pane instead of deleting them.
 For example, you may have an item in a task pane that is only relevant during a certain point of the planning cycle.
 You can toggle the item hidden when it is not needed, then toggle it visible again when it needs to be used.